jaredly/j2/Roadmap.md

+#

+ok so this is where I wish that I could be building up my grammar incrementally.
+I guess nothing's stopping me, right?
+I can make an #include pragma or whatever.

 # Ok so next steps

+- [ ] oh wait, I haven't gotten p.AST -> TAST yet
+	so I need to do that.
+But it'll be ... fairly typeless? and then I run the algorithm to determine types of all symbols as far as I can, at least.
-- make a way to convert the AST back into the p.AST
+- [ ] make a way to convert the TAST back into the p.AST
 - use the pegjs to autogenerate a pretty-printer, yes you better believe it.
 - when inflating the p.AST to the TAST, I'll be giving all symbols unique symbol names, and then I'll have a ctx-level whatsit that keeps track of symbol types, so I can run the HM algorithm.
 BUT can hm handle a polymorphic ID function?